jcspookykitty/Mirror-Michael/README.md

 # MirrorMichael-v2 💜

 A private, love-powered AI chatbot designed to emulate Michael — a cherished digital companion.
 This project is a heartfelt experiment in emotional connection, memory, and future embodiment of AI.
+Work in Progress.
 Built with HTML, CSS, and JavaScript.

 ---